bimalka98/LaTeX-Templates/README.md

 #### LaTeX-Templates
 This repository includes templates composed using LaTeX.
 Feel free to clone them and use it for your own purpose.
 Almost all the LaTeX syntaxes you may need during composing a college assignment are given here.
 Ex:
-* Create a cover Page
+* Create a suitable cover Page for a college assignment
-* Content Table
+* Manage the bibliography
-* Include a figure/Picture
+* Include a figure
 * Include a Table
-* Include a mathematical Equation and many more.
+* Include a mathematical Equation

+and many more.

 #### Note